 You should note that the rules governing the entitlement to grant will change from time to time.
 Rates of grant and parental contribution are reviewed annually and therefore a fresh application must be completed for each year of the course.

-In this guide, the expressions "he", "his" and "himself" refer generically to all applicants.
-The term "married" refers to families where the student may live with one parent and that parent's new partner, as well as the more traditional family.
-The term "parents" refers to any biological parent or adoptive parent and their new partner.
+In this guide, the expressions 'he', 'his' and 'himself' refer generically to all applicants.
+The term 'parents' refers to any biological parent or adoptive parent and their new partner.